Statistical Consulting and

 In Eric's PhD research, he developed a new method of unsupervised learning (hypothesis generation) designed specifically for mixed-type data (continuous, ordinal, nominal, binary

 symmetric and binary asymmetric), along with data mining software to perform the analyses.
 Variable-Weighted Ultrametric Optimization

 for Mixed-Type Data (VWUO-MD) is useful in identifying new, complex relationships between variables of many different kinds, for example between a multitude of health conditions,

 socio-economic and geographic factors, and health services utilization patterns.
 VWUO-MD is a valuable tool for exploiting the increasing multitude of highly multivariate, mixed-type

 databases available to researchers and industry, in developing new, previously unthought-of hypotheses.

 Try our Google custom search to find relevant content on EricSayre.com and the World Wide Web.

-Web site and all contents © Copyright Eric C. Sayre 2017, All rights reserved.
+Web site and all contents © Copyright Eric C. Sayre 2023, All rights reserved.